angular/angular/aio/content/guide/deprecations.md

 {@a template-tag}
 ### &lt;template&gt; tag

 The `<template>` tag was deprecated in v4 to avoid colliding with the DOM's element of the same name (such as when using web components).
 Use `<ng-template>` instead.
-For more information, see the [AOT Compliation](guide/aot-compiler#enablelegacytemplate) guide.
+For more information, see the [Ahead-of-Time Compilation](guide/aot-compiler#enablelegacytemplate) guide.